glowing-bear/glowing-bear/README.md

 Screenshots
 -----------
-Running as Chrome application in a separate window on Windows and as Firefox application on Android:
+Running as Chrome application in a separate window on Windows and as Android app:

 ![Glowing bear screenshot](https://4z2.de/glowingbear.png)